Gabriel-ISS/optimal-formik/README.md

 }
 ```

+### React Context

+- If you want to get FormID without `useFormID` or `useForm`, you can use `OptimalFormikContext`.
+- If you want to get the current path generated by IterableField you can use `PathContext`.

 # Hooks

 ## useFormID

-Retrieves the current form ID from the OptimalFormik context.
+Retrieves the current form ID from the `OptimalFormikContext`.
 This ID is defined in the parent OptimalFormik and is used to identify the form.

 ## useForm